RedExpertAlliance/katacoda-scenarios/oci-course/oci-lab-preparation/step3.md

 Allow group lab-participants to use tag-namespaces in tenancy

+# OCI Events
+allow group lab-participants to manage cloudevents-rules in tenancy

 ## NOtifications
 Allow group lab-participants to manage ons-topics in tenancy Allow group lab-participants to manage ons-subscriptions in tenancy